ivanseibel/dev-radar/mobile/README.md

 ## Future Improvements
 - Implement a setup screen where user is going to set the max distance to search devs.
+- Dispense keyboard when user touch on map